 People can access stronger local repair networks

-In London, we continued to run regular Restart Parties, community events where participants bring along their broken electrical items and repair them collaboratively with our teams of volunteers known as ‘Restarters’.
+Sadly we could not run our regular Restart Parties for much of the year, community events where participants bring along their broken electrical items and repair them collaboratively with our teams of volunteers known as ‘Restarters’.

 Commercial Repair Business mapping

 We are continuing to build and strengthen our relationships with businesses in London, as they are an integral part of our community and a vital part of our vision for a future in which repair is thriving.

 We have continued to work on our Repair Directory, a web-based app allowing members of the public to look up details of reliable repair businesses in their local area in London.
 We have developed an online form to allow people to submit a repair business in their local area.
 To further expand the coverage across London, we are developing partnerships with local authorities.
 At the end of 2020 over 150 repair businesses were listed in the Directory.

 Devices that are sustainable and effective regulation

 Restart’s work on influencing policy-makers at UK and EU level aims to raise the profile of issues around product lifetime and repairability.
 We use our work on repair data to provide evidence in support of our campaigning work.